Rational sets in virtually abelian groups: languages and growth: Introduction

-However, the geodesic representatives above are complicated to describe and impractical, so the second theme of the paper is to consider the natural normal forms over standard generating sets: words of the form $wt$, where $w$ represents an element in the finite index abelian subgroup, and $t$ is one of finitely many coset representatives.
+However, the geodesic representatives above (in tuple or EDT0L form) are complicated to describe and impractical, so the second theme of the paper is to consider the natural normal forms over standard generating sets: words of the form $wt$, where $w$ represents an element in the finite index abelian subgroup, and $t$ is one of finitely many coset representatives.
 We show that if we choose to work with the natural normal form (which might not be geodesic) of a virtually abelian group, then any set in Theorem \ref{Thm:growth} will have an EDT0L representation as words over the generating set.

 \begin{theorem}[Theorem \ref{thm:NF}, Corollary \ref{cor:NFrational}] Let $G$ be a virtually abelian group with set of generators $X=\Sigma \cup T$, where $\Sigma$ is a symmetric set of generators for a finite index free abelian subgroup of $G$, and $T$ is a finite transversal set for this subgroup.